SanderSMFISH/napari-buds/README.md

 Please follow the workflow described underneath to perform mother-bud annotation:

 1. Open images in napari and create empty label layer.
 For multichannel images each channel should be provided seperately to napari.
-An example (jupyter) notebook for loading test data in napari is provided in the notebooks folder (named:Open Test Images Napari.ipynb ).
+An example (jupyter) notebook (Open Test Images Napari.ipynb) for loading test data in napari is provided in the notebooks folder (named:Open Test Images Napari.ipynb ).
+Example dataset can be downloaded from https://zenodo.org/record/7004556#.YwM1_HZBztU.

 2. If multichannel images are unaligned the  translate widget under Plugins>napari-buds>Translate can be used.
 Select which layer should be translated to align to the layers in widget menu.
 Then use the aswd keys to translate (move) the selected layer.